 After broken engagements to actors Leland Hayward and Jamie Walters, Drew tied the knot with LA bar owner Jeremy Thomas in 1994 (she was only 19 at the time; they divorced two months later).
-She was also married to Tom Green back in 2001, and in June 2012, she wed art consultant Will Kopelman at their home in Montecito, CA. The couple has a 1-year-old daughter named Olive, and Drew is currently pregnant with the couple's second child, a girl.
+She was also married to Tom Green back in 2001, and in June 2012, she wed art consultant Will Kopelman at their home in Montecito, CA. The couple has two daughters, 1-year-old Olive and baby Frankie, who was born in April.

 She's Not Afraid to Get Animated